briansworth/briansworth.github.io/_posts/2017-4-1-Build-VM-From-Template.md

 ## Using the Image
 ----

-First things first, you should remove the vm from Hyper-V (just keep the VHDX file).
+First things first, you should remove the vm from Hyper-V, just keep the VHDX file.
 You should know where this file is located.
-In my case it is V:\VMs\serverCore\serverCore.vhdx You can find the file location using the following steps:
+In my case it is V:\VMs\serverCore\serverCore.vhdx.
+You can find the file location using the following steps:
 ```powershell
 $vmName='serverCore'